 If they do agree to represent you, they won’t ask for their fees to be paid upfront.
 Instead, their work will be funded by a contract called a Conditional Fee Agreement (CFA).
 This sets out what work is included and what needs to happen before you pay for your solicitor’s work.

 Essentially, if you are awarded compensation, your solicitor will deduct a success fee from it.
 By law, this is capped at 25% of your settlement when using a CFA.
 To clarify, if the claim fails, you do not have to pay the success fee.
 As with all contracts, you should read yours carefully so you know what percentage you’ll pay before signing the agreement.

-We are ready to help if you’ve been injured playing sports or at a sporting event because of somebody else’s negligence.
-Whether your claim is against a venue, your club or anybody else, we believe your chances of winning compensation could be improved if you use a personal injury solicitor.
+We are ready to help if you’ve been injured playing sports or at a sporting event because of someone else’s negligence.
+Whether your claim is against a venue, your club or anyone else, we believe your chances of winning compensation could be improved if you use a personal injury solicitor.